cfw-guide/dsi.cfw.guide/docs/faq.md

 Cons:
 - Very minor risk of **bricking** the console when installing
 - Another, slightly higher, risk of bricking if you decide to uninstall it
+- Not compatible with development consoles

-## What functionality will I lose by modding my system?
+## Will I lose any functionality by modding my system?
-- If you decide to install Unlaunch, you will not lose any system functionality
-- If you go with a Memory Pit-only setup, you will be unable to save photos to the SD card via the Nintendo DSi Camera application while the exploit is installed.
-Either use Flipnote Lenny or other [Alternate Exploits](alternate-exploits.html) instead, or follow [Installing Unlaunch](installing-unlaunch.html)
+If you install Unlaunch or use Flipnote Lenny no functionality will be lost.
+If you use Memory Pit you will be unable to view photos on the SD card using the DSi Camera application while Memory Pit is installed.
+To regain the ability to view your SD card photos install Unlaunch or switch to a different exploit, then delete Memory Pit's `pit.bin` file.
-   - This is because the metadata file (`pit.bin`) is overwritten with the Memory Pit exploit

 ## How do I play Nintendo DS Game Card dumps?
 Playing Game Card dumps on the console requires the use of a flashcard or nds-bootstrap, a program which enables games to be played from the internal SD card by redirecting Slot-1 reads and writes to it.